airtap/airtap/README.md

 airtap --local 8080 test.js
 ```

-It will print a URL that can you can open in any local browser to run the tests.
+It will print a URL that you can open in any local browser to run the tests.
 Make changes to the code as needed.
 No need to restart airtap, just refresh your browser.

 ![local screenshot](./doc/images/local-screenshot.png)